Differentially Private Nonparametric Confidence Intervals Under Minimal Distributional Assumptions: Differential privacy

 One way to achieve DP for algorithms that output numbers (or vectors of numbers) is by noise addition mechanisms.
 In order to define them, we first define a quantity that is called \textit{Global Sensitivity} see Definition \ref{def:global_sen}, that measures the maximal change an output of a query can change (in some norm), when we change one individual, for any neighboring datasets.

 \begin{definition}[Global sensitivity] Given a data domain $\datadom$ and a function $f: \datadom^n\rightarrow \mathbb{R}$, the global sensitivity of $f$ is given by \end{definition}

 The Laplace mechanism (see Definition \ref{Def:Lap_mec}) is one of the classic methods to obtain $(\varepsilon,0)$-DP.
-Simply out, it adds zero-mean Laplace noise to a statistic, with variance proportional to the global sensitivity.
+Simply put, it adds zero-mean Laplace noise to a statistic, with variance proportional to the global sensitivity.

 \begin{definition}[Laplace mechanism] Consider a data domain $\datadom$ and a function $f: \datadom^n\rightarrow \mathbb{R}$.
 The Laplace mechanism, denoted by ${\cal M}^{Lap}_f$, simply adds independent Laplace noise to the results of $f$ on a dataset; that is,